rybicki/spatial-infective-dose/code/README.md

 The software has been tested on MacOS X 10.12 (Sierra) and on CentOS 6 (GNU/Linux).

-# Version 2 (August 2018)
+# Generating the figures

 To generate the figures appearing in the paper, just run

-    ./make-final.sh
+    ./make-figures.sh

-The datasets used for the final figures in the main text and SI text is located in the files `final-experiments/pooled-data.csv.gz` and `final-experiments/sensitivity-data.csv.gz`.
+The datasets used for the final figures in the main text and SI text is located in the files `final-experiments/pooled-data.csv.gz` and `final-sensitivity/sensitivity-*.csv.gz`.

-The additional data has been generated from the parameter specifications given in the JSON files ``final-experiments/*.json` (see below on examples how to regenerate the data).
+Data has been generated from the parameter specifications given in the JSON files `final-experiments/*.json` (see below on examples how to regenerate the data).

-## Additional illustration and animations
+# Generating additional illustration and animations

 To produce the example animations, first check that the simulator compiles by running